PROTECT AUSSIE WILDLIFE

 However, the list of threatened native animals and plants continues to increase.
 In 2022, the parma wallaby was added to the threatened species list.

-Threats such as habitat destruction, climate change, inappropriate fire management and introduced predators are putting pressure on our wildlife.
+Threats such as habitat destruction, global heating, inappropriate fire management and introduced predators are putting pressure on our wildlife.
 Along with inadequate funding, our weak nature laws don’t extend far enough to address these issues.

 Woeful funding and weak environmental laws are failing to protect our wildlife and the places we love.